 For example, in the United States, this database is called CNAM.
 If your number is saved to a device's local address book, you don't need the CNAM registry.
 This is to display your name when calling new devices that have CNAM database lookup enabled.

 How to setup CNAM with CloudTalk

-- Purchase a registered CNAM number from another carrier and then request to add this number to CloudTalk account.
-After the number is validated, you will be able to make outbound calls with that number.
+Purchase a registered CNAM number from another carrier and then request to add this number to CloudTalk account.
+After the number is validated, you will be able to make outbound calls with it.
 The name will display as if you're calling from that caller ID number.

-Please note: It cannot be fully guaranteed it will always work, because both you and the person you’re calling need to be registered in the system (through a phone provider) for your business name to appear.
-For example if a carrier of calling party does not support CNAM lookup, your business name won't be displayed.
+Important notice: We cannot fully guarantee that it will always work, because both you and the person you’re calling need to be registered in the system (through a phone provider) for your business name to appear.
+For example, if a carrier of calling party does not support CNAM lookup, your business name won't be displayed.

 What is Caller Name Presentation?

-It is just the different name for CNAM in Canada.
+It is just a different name for CNAM in Canada.

 Please note that CNAM in Canada is not supported for all numbers.